King-Dammy/cyber-portfolio/README.md

 ---

 ## License
 This work is mine — feel free to reuse educational snippets.
-(Add a LICENSE file if you want to allow reuse, e.g., MIT.)